-The volume of harvested rainwater, recycled water and reused water can either be measured by metering or estimated using reasonable assumptions.
-The LOTUS Water Calculation Tool contains these calculations embedded into the tool and can be used instead of manually performing the calculations.
+The volume of harvested water, recycled water and reused water can either be measured by metering or estimated using reasonable assumptions.
+The tool 'LOTUS Calculator - Water Calculations' contains calculations embedded into the tool and projects are encouraged to use it instead of manually performing the calculations.

-• Water Recycling and Reuse:
+Gray and Black water Recycling and Reuse: